7zeb/2d-space-cadet/README.md

 # 2d-space-cadet
 A 2D Web Version of the classic 3D Space Cadet Pinball coded iin p5.js!

+## Sidetracked
+This project will get less updates due to me working on RVE (Rutwik Video Editor)

 ## Currently in Development
 The Github Repo will get slower updates since I'm using CodeHS as my IDE to see my p5 changes real-time, the commit messages will indicate what was changed since the last edit, if there is too many changes to say, it will say "refer to (version_number)"